braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/active_user_campaigns.md

 article_title: Active User Campaigns
 page_order: 0.5
 page_type: tutorial
-description: "This how-to article describes active user campaigns within the Braze dashboard and the steps to create and set up one."
+description: "This how-to article describes the benefits of active user campaigns within the Braze dashboard and the steps to create and set up one."
 tool:
   - Campaigns